Last reviewed 12 February 2021

 Another message that has been repeated on a daily basis by the Government is the need for social distancing.
 Not only should operators ensure that this requirement is emphasised through training and the use of posters, it should ensure that floor signs, barriers and other indicators are put in place to make it as simple as possible for people to follow the advice and stay two metres apart.

 Meaningful consultation with employees about returning to the workplace should include a discussion of the timing and phasing of any return and any risk mitigations that have been implemented.
 It is vital employers engage with workers to ensure they feel safe returning to work, the Government emphasises, and they should not force anyone into an unsafe workplace.
+During the national restrictions introduced in England on 5 November, the Government has returned to the instruction that all those who can work from home, should do so.

 3. Is this job necessary?